KyloIO/kylo-docs/installation/KyloDeploymentChecklist.rst

 Linux User/Group Creation
 -------------------------

-There are three Linux users accounts that need to be created before installing the Kylo stack.
+There are three Linux user accounts that need to be created before installing the Kylo stack.
 If an external user management tool is used, these user accounts need to be created ahead of time.
 If not, there are instructions in the deployment guide on how to create the users and